OpenBankProject/OBP-API/README.md

 * In IntelliJ IDEA do File -> New -> Project from existing sources

+* (Alternatively you can do File -> New -> Project from VCS and checkout from github)

 * When / if prompted, choose Java 1.7 and Scala 2.10 otherwise keep the defaults.
 Use the Maven options.
 Do not change the project name etc.

 * Navigate to test/scala/code/RunWebApp.
 You may see a Setup Scala SDK link.
 Click this and check Scala 2.10.5 or so.

+* In src/main/resources/props create a test.default.props for tests.
+Set connector=mapped

+* In src/main/resources/props create a <yourloginname>.default.props for development.
+Set connector=mapped

 * Now **Rebuild** the project so everything is compiled.